How to Cure Sciatica Permanently

 Make gentle stretching a part of your daily routine.
 Stretching is an excellent way to increase spinal flexibility and range of motion while strengthening your core and spinal muscles.
 Furthermore, most stretches are simple enough to do while watching the news or a movie.

-If you remain in the exact position for an extended period, whether at your desk or home, your sciatica pain may worsen.
-Changing your pose every 20 minutes and practising proper posture can help relieve pressure on your spine and alleviate sciatica symptoms.
+If you remain in the exact position for an extended period, whether at your desk or at home, your sciatica pain may worsen.
+Changing your pose every 20 minutes and practicing proper posture can help relieve pressure on your spine and alleviate sciatica symptoms.

 1. What is the most successful treatment for sciatica?